drewshlee/baltimore_voter_turnout/README.md

 - [ ] upload analyzed excel files to show work to derive data insights
 - [ ] check [github template](https://github.com/jhu-business-analytics/midterm-project-template)

-what factors contribute to low voter turnout in MD
-- which of these change the most based on covid? (not edu, transportation)
--

 # How Voter Turnout (for Older Adults) in the 2020 Election Could Be Impacted by the COVID-19 Pandemic in Maryland
+It is vital that we understand the implications of the pandemic on the election to best know what measures can and should be taken to adapt voting systems to protect the most vulnerable and allow as many eligible voters to participate under the circumstances.
 // TODO when done at end
-2-3 sentences that explain your “business question” and some high-level findings and suggestions.
+* 2-3 sentences that explain your “business question” and some high-level findings and suggestions.
 Tell the reader a little bit about your business question, why this is important, a high-level finding, and the future implicateions of your findings.
 Make this short and captivating so that the user wants to continue reading about this topic and what you’ve done.

-#### Original Question:
+## Original Question:

 ## Background
 As the 2020 National Election approaches and the novel coronavirus continues to spread across the country, COVID-19 presents many challenges to voting efforts beyond the already existing factors.
 Measures to prevent the further spread of COVID-19 have led to cancelled events of all kinds- from sports seasons to campaign rallies, concerts to canvassing.
 To date, 16 states have already restructured or rescheduled their presidential primaries [(1)](https://www.nytimes.com/article/2020-campaign-primary-calendar-coronavirus.html).